There is little more satisfying than cleaning your shower glass, especially when it’s quite cloudy and grimy.

 You can pick these daily products up from the supermarket, or just use one of the natural concoctions that we take you through a little later.
 It’s the best way to avoid regular deep cleaning and keep your glass looking amazing.

-Once this is done, you can begin to spray a light mist over all of the wet surfaces, including the glass enclosure.
+Once this is done, you can begin to spray a light mist over all of the wet surfaces, including the glass enclosure simply once a week.

 After that you just leave it, there is no need to scrub or rinse.
 It removes limescale from the glass and helps to prevent a build-up of it in the future.

-Waitrose daily shower shine.
-This product works much the same as the Tesco version.
-Simply spray after each shower you have to prevent the build-up of limescale, soap, and scum on your shower glass.
+Cramer Shower Glass Cleaner.
+This product works much the same as the Wet & forget version.
+But with this cleaner you need to spray after each shower you have to prevent the build-up of limescale, soap, and scum on your shower glass.

 There is no need for it to be scrubbed, wiped, or rinsed at any point (unless you spray too much) and it will not leave streaks or marks if the right amount is applied.